garybgenett/gary-os/README.md

 guarantees that the entire system can build flawlessly with the current package list and configuration.

-Ultimately, this is probably not a completely necessary step under normal circumstances.
+Ultimately, this is maybe not a necessary step under normal circumstances.
 However, when performing a new build there are usually multiple passes with 'init' and 'doit', with lots of changes to the configuration and additions to [gentoo/overlay/].
 The final rebuild pass is to catch any bugs with the build that might have slipped in.

 **Edit**